 On busy days, it can start to feel like you can’t possibly get everything done.
 It can really help to put everything down on paper.
 You can then prioritize your list and get as much done as possible.

 My favorite way to start a big to-do list is a brain dump.
 It’s really unorganized and messy, but it really helps relieve stress and get a chance to refocus on what’s important.
 Once everything is out of your head and on the paper, you can begin organizing your list by priority.
 You don’t have to get everything done today.
 When you start to glorify being busy and tying your self-worth up in how long your to-do list is, you’re setting yourself up for disappointment and exhaustion.
 This is a habit that can lead to feeling burnt out and keep you from enjoying the work you used to love.

 Only you know what you can feasibly get done in one day.
 Prioritize your to-do list so that you don’t feel overwhelmed before you even start.
 You can even set a reward for staying on task.
-Mine is that I can relax and check social media for a few minutes.

 Set Boundaries to Allow Time to Refocus

 If you work at an office, you usually have more clear-cut boundaries between work time and home time.
 You are able to leave your office, get in your car, and drive home.
 When you work at home, though, you don’t usually get that transition.
 I don’t know about you, but I truly go from sitting at the dining room table working, and walk 10 steps over to the living room when my day is over.